Jodaviro/django_instagram_clon/README.md

 This is a beta version of an instagram clon I've made using Django, Bootstrap and Postgresql.

-Some features like follow, or like button still mising.
+Some features like edit post, comments, follow, or like button still mising.
 They will be implemented latter.

 After signup you will have to provide a profile image or a short biograpy in order to use the app.